bfansports/CloudTranscode/README.md

    - Image
    - Document

-The transcoders PHP files are already created, they just need to be implemented.
-(Check the src/activities folder)
+The transcoders classes are already created, they just need to be implemented.
+(Check the `src/activities/transcoders/` folder)

 Thanks for contributing !